steppen0mad/orderbook/README.md

 - **Separation of Engine vs Book**:
   - The `OrderBook` class is a dumb container.
 The `MatchingEngine` contains the logic.
 This allows easier testing and swapping of matching algorithms.

-## Future Optimizations for Low Latency

-For a production HFT system, the following changes would be made:
-1. **Memory Pooling**: Replace `new`/`delete` with a pre-allocated object pool to eliminate heap allocation overhead.
-2. **Flat Maps / Arrays**: Replace `std::map` with a fixed-size array (if price ticks are integer/bounded) or a cache-friendly flat map.
-3. **Intrusive Lists**: Use intrusive linked lists for orders to improve cache locality and reduce pointer chasing.
-4. **Lock-Free Structures**: For multi-threaded access (though single-threaded pinning is often preferred for the matching core).